 This is the almost-hidden terrace garden of the Swedish Cultural Center (Institut Suédois à Paris, 9 Rue Payenne) where you can enjoy Swedish coffee, fresh-baked bread and pastries, and other good things.

-Indoors, the Cultural Center occupies Hôtel de Marle, a magnificent mansion built in 1560.
-You'll find an indoor café, a museum, and many Swedish cultural activities scheduled throughout the year.
+Indoors, the Cultural Center occupies Hôtel de Marle, a magnificent private mansion built in 1560.
+You'll find an indoor café, a museum, and many Swedish cultural activities such as concerts scheduled throughout the year.
+The museum presents numerous temporary exhibitions, often featuring the art of Scandinavian artists, and admission is free.

 If you're lucky enough to visit in the summer, sit outside, soak up the sun, and enjoy a Swedish snack in this secluded space, softened by green foliage around the edges and gurgling water from an ancient fountain set in the wall.